TheConverseEngineer/FTC-BASE-CODE/README.md

 # FTC-BASE-CODE
 This repository serves as the base robot code for MT TECH FTC team.
 Code is open source.
-Inspiration comes from team 1115's pure pursuit algorithm and team acmebotics's paper of kinemetic vectors.
+Inspiration comes from team 1115's pure pursuit algorithm and team acmerobotics's paper of kinemetic vectors.

 Features Include:
 - Pure Pursuit Algorithm